yiliu9090/GibbsSamplingForInferenceR/README.md

 ## Running the algorithm

 To run this algorithm, one needs to have a `.json` file and `.txt` file.
-All the
+All the configurations are in `.json` file.
+In this system, we have an example `DataExample.json` file.
+We will illustrate how to configure this using the following example.

     {
     "NAME":["Example0_1AND1"],